content-services/zest/release/docs/ArtifactDistributionResponse.md

 NewArtifactDistributionResponseWithDefaults instantiates a new ArtifactDistributionResponse object This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

+### GetPulpLastUpdated

+`func (o *ArtifactDistributionResponse) GetPulpLastUpdated() time.Time`

+GetPulpLastUpdated returns the PulpLastUpdated field if non-nil, zero value otherwise.

+### GetPulpLastUpdatedOk

+`func (o *ArtifactDistributionResponse) GetPulpLastUpdatedOk() (*time.Time, bool)`

+GetPulpLastUpdatedOk returns a tuple with the PulpLastUpdated field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetPulpLastUpdated

+`func (o *ArtifactDistributionResponse) SetPulpLastUpdated(v time.Time)`

+SetPulpLastUpdated sets PulpLastUpdated field to given value.

+### HasPulpLastUpdated

+`func (o *ArtifactDistributionResponse) HasPulpLastUpdated() bool`

+HasPulpLastUpdated returns a boolean if a field has been set.

 ### GetHidden